Connecting Your Tools

 - File storage: Google Drive, Box, Dropbox

-- Finance: various accounting integrations
+- Finance: Intuit/QuickBooks, FactSet, and other accounting integrations

 Step 2: Connect your first tool